tomstryhn/Active-Directory-Unknown-SID/README.md

 ## Risk(s)

-What are the risks associated with this? **Total Domain Domination!** is a possibility, since as an article from ADSecurity (link in [Links](#links) section) discribes it's possible to injecting a SIDHistory reference on an user, and thereby obtaining the permissions of the SID you inject.
-Normally you would use this feature to inject the SID of a Domain Admin, somthing like this are noticed pretty easy, but if you have a lot of unresolved SIDs in the AD, with different permissions, you could leverage these with anyone really noticing.
+What are the risks associated with this? **Total Domain Domination!** is a possibility, since as an article from ADSecurity (link in [Links](#links) section) describes it's possible to injecting a SIDHistory reference on an user, and thereby obtaining the permissions of the SID you inject.
+Normally you would use this feature to inject the SID of a Domain Admin, something like this are noticed pretty easy, but if you have a lot of unresolved SIDs in the AD, with different permissions, you could leverage these with anyone really noticing.
 You can even encounter unresolved SIDs in some Security Groups, so simply by using these, an attacker could get membership of privileged groups, without changing the groups, and thereby bypass the changing of a privileged group, and not triggering the auditing of changes in membership.

 ## Mitigation